 Action Steps Estimated Completion Date: 1.
-Establish January as "Mentoring Awareness Month" in the City of Gainesville January 2011 2.
-Create awareness and enthusiasm among City employees for the GEM program through presentations to City staff June 2011 3.
-Develop and maintain a list of City employees interested in being a mentor On-going 4.
-Recruit eight mentors to match with eight students for the Class of 2017 August 2011 5.
-Explore fundraising and grant opportunities to expand the program January 2012
+Recruit seven mentors to match with seven students for the Class of 2016 Completed, 2010 2.
+Establish January as "Mentoring Awareness Month" in the City of Gainesville Completed, 2011 3.
+Create awareness and enthusiasm among City employees for the GEM program through presentations to City staff On-going 4.
+Develop and maintain a list of City employees interested in being a mentor On-going 5.
+Recruit seven mentors to match with seven students for the Class of 2017 December 2011 6.
+Explore fundraising and grant opportunities May 2012 7.
+Launch a literacy program for City youth May 2012